anandnbarai/assignment/5) PHP - Introduction of Laravel PHP Framework/README.md

 • How to pass variable which can be null in Route?

-• Create custom auto using middleware.
+• Create custom auto using Middleware.

 • Generate Resource Controller for employee.